 Furthermore, 99.1% of the real estate in the North Capitol Hill neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.

 Also of note, if you like crowded places, then you will probably enjoy the the North Capitol Hill neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.7% of neighborhoods in the U.S., with 23,606 people per square mile living here.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The North Capitol Hill neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the North Capitol Hill neighborhood is one of the most walkable neighborhoods in America.

-In addition, the North Capitol Hill neighborhood stands out for having an average per capita income lower than 95.9% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the North Capitol Hill neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.9% of the neighborhoods in America.
 The North Capitol Hill neighborhood also has a greater percentage of children living in poverty (86.1%) than found in 99.6% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Also, more people ride the bus in this neighborhood each day to get to work than 95.7% of U.S. neighborhoods.